chrisosaurus/icarus/README.md

         println(get_str("Jennifer"))
     end

-and show us that transformed IR version of this
+and show us the transformed IR version of this

     fn get_str(name::String) -> String
         let _l1::String = "Hello there "